jaxbot/club/_src/workshops/08-intro-web-development.md

 # JavaScript <small>(JS)</small>
 JavaScript (commonly referred to as JS) is a high-level, interpreted, and object-oriented programming language.
 All modern web browsers support JavaScript and almost all websites on the Internet utilize it.
 JavaScript is run on the client side of a web page/application and is used to program how elements or even entire web pages react when certain events happen.
 JavaScript can also be used in many [non-browser based environments](https://nodejs.org/en/).

-We're going to use JavaScript to make the button on our web page display a message when clicked!
+We're going to use JavaScript to make the button on our web page display the "Happy Halloween!" message when clicked!

 We need to add one more bit of HTML to our document before really beginning.
 So, insert this tag before the closing `<body>` tag in our HTML: